neondatabase/website/content/docs/use-cases/saas-apps.md

 ![Neon Autoscaling](/use-cases/autoscaling.jpg)

-Neon's Autoscaling feature dynamically adjusts the amount of compute resources allocated to a Neon compute in response to the current load, eliminating the need for manual intervention.
+Neon's autoscaling dynamically adjusts compute resources based on current load, removing the need for manual intervention.

-For team's building SaaS on Neon, autoscaling has a few benefits:
+For teams building SaaS on Neon, autoscaling offers several benefits:

 <DefinitionList bulletType="check">
-Performance and Cost-Efficiency
+Performance and cost-efficiency
 : Get performance without over-provisioning.
-In a typical compute bill, [60% of costs go towards unused resources.](https://medium.com/@carlotasotos/database-economics-an-amazon-rds-reflection-5d7a35638b20)
+On average, [60% of database costs come from unused resources.](https://medium.com/@carlotasotos/database-economics-an-amazon-rds-reflection-5d7a35638b20)

-No manual resizes
+No manual resizing
-: Other platforms let you size up but not down, require downtime for resizes, or limit the frequency of resizes.
-On Neon everything is automated and instant.
+: Unlike other platforms that limit resizing, require downtime, or only allow scaling up, Neon automates scaling both up and down instantly.

-Reduce chance of database outages
+Minimized outage risk
-: Setting a high autoscaling limit reduces the chance of having your database go down from an unexpected surge of activity.
+: Setting a high autoscaling limit helps prevent database downtime during unexpected traffic surges.
 </DefinitionList>

 ---

-### Serverless Operating Model
+### Serverless operating model

 Neon abstracts away the concept of servers so that customers can focus on building their SaaS application, not managing their database:

-- No server management: You don’t need to provision, maintain, administer servers.
+- **No server management**: You don’t need to provision, maintain, administer servers.
-- Managed infrastructure: Neon handles all underlying infrastructure, including security patches, load balancing, and capacity planning.
+- **Managed infrastructure**: Neon handles all underlying infrastructure, including security patches, load balancing, and capacity planning.
-- Built-in availability and fault tolerance: Neon is designed to minimize customer-facing impact in event of hardware failure.
+- **Built-in availability and fault tolerance**: Neon is designed to minimize customer-facing impact in event of hardware failure.
-- Focus on business logic: You can concentrate on writing code for your application's core functionality rather than dealing with infrastructure concerns.
+- **Focus on business logic**: You can concentrate on writing code for your application's core functionality rather than dealing with infrastructure concerns.

 ---

-## Database-per-user Architectures
+## Database-per-user architectures

 If your SaaS project could benefit from multitenancy, Neon makes it simple to create a dedicated database for each user: